-24 You don't see those relationships reflected 25 in the legal regime, the mandatory statutory and
+You don't see those relationships reflected in the legal regime, the mandatory statutory and

 1 regulatory regimes, and they're not reflected in the 2 funding models that operationalize it with the results 3 that we see now, the humanitarian crisis.

-4 Many of the members of the ANCFSAO all of 5 them operate with delegated provincial authority; many but not all of them also operate with -- pursuant to the 6 7 inherent jurisdiction of -- for example, the Anishinaabeg 8 Family Care exercises the authority of the Robinson 9 Superior Treaty First Nations.
+4 Many of the members of the ANCFSAO all of 5 them operate with delegated provincial authority; many but 6 not all of them also operate with pursuant to the 7 inherent jurisdiction of for example, the Anishinaabeg 8 Family Care exercises the authority of the Robinson 9 Superior Treaty First Nations.
 Abinooji exercises the 10 inherent authority of Grand Council Treaty Number 3.
 But 11 it's an uneasy set of dual accountabilities.
 12 And again the provincial regulatory and 13 funding regimes really occupy the field and prevent the 14 agencies from adopting measures and practices and 15 resourcing measures and practices that will honour the 16 relationships in the way that the video "Embrace Love" 17 yesterday demonstrated.

-No Indigenous people or Nation in Canada has ever, to the best of our knowledge, surrendered its right to govern itself with respect to the care and protection of children and families.
-It's never -- this right has never been extinguished through any valid constitutional instrument.
+18 No Indigenous people or Nation in Canada 19 has ever, to the best of our knowledge, surrendered its 20 right to govern itself with respect to the care and 21 protection of children and families.
+It's never this 22 right has never been extinguished through any valid 23 constitutional instrument.
+24 The operation and paramountcy of provincial law has been merely assumed and imposed by federal and

-24The operation and paramountcy of provincial25law has been merely assumed and imposed by federal and provincial authorities from at least the '60s onward.
-This assumption must be challenged if the necessary transformation and the care of Indigenous children is to occur.

-5 It's simply impossible, under the 6 provincial statutes, as they're currently construed -- and 7 they get amended.
+1 provincial authorities from at least the '60s onward.
+2 This assumption must be challenged if the necessary 3 transformation and the care of Indigenous children is to 4 occur.
+5 It's simply impossible, under the 6 provincial statutes, as they're currently construed and 7 they get amended.
 You know, Ontario's Child and Family 8 Services Act was amended and turned into the Child, Youth 9 and Family Services Act.
-They get -- the reform comes 10 nowhere near the level of transformation that's necessary 11 to prevent further loss.

-We entered into evidence in Winnipeg the Spallumcheen Bylaw, the Secwepemc assertion and operationalizing of inherent jurisdiction of the people of Splatsin and Spallumcheen.
-That is an exclusive -- it's exclusive assertion of -- exclusive jurisdiction.
+They get the reform comes 10 nowhere near the level of transformation that's necessary 11 to prevent further loss.
+12 We entered into evidence in Winnipeg the 13 Spallumcheen Bylaw, the Secwepemc assertion and 14 operationalizing of inherent jurisdiction of the people of 15 Splatsin and Spallumcheen.
+That is an exclusive it's 16 exclusive assertion of exclusive jurisdiction.
+17 Splatsin's agency has been operating since as too little too late with Children's Aid Societies left to pick up the pieces through traumatic protection measures when children and families are in acute -- and youth are in acute crisis, when earlier dedicated and focussed prevention measures would and could have served to actually protect Indigenous children and families by addressing the manifestations of colonisation, of poverty and intergenerational trauma in a supportive manner, at home, with and through an intact family.
+But, again, the resources are not there for these approaches.
+And within the framework that I've described, those early interventions, the supportive relationship-based interventions are not only not prioritised or resourced, they're rendered impossible.

-17 Splatsin's agency has been operating since 18 1981 and not a single child has been lost while in their 19 care.
-This is an extraordinary record and represents best 20 practices, reflects best practices that are only possible, 21 in my submission, once Indigenous agencies and communities 22 can step out of a fundamentally colonial non-Indigenous 23 provincial statutory regime.
+Splatsin's agency has been operating since 1981 and not a single child has been lost while in their care.
+This is an extraordinary record and represents best practices, reflects best practices that are only possible, in my submission, once Indigenous agencies and communities can step out of a fundamentally colonial non-Indigenous provincial statutory regime.